reinout91/cookiecutter-cpp/README.md

 CMake Example: https://github.com/dev-cafe/cmake-cookbook/blob/master/chapter-10/recipe-01/cxx-example/CMakeLists.txt

-Note: currently the vcpkg version of armadillo is not compiled using any wrappers.
-Therefore they must be explicitly disabled in the scripts that use them. instead vcpkg versions of openblas and lapack are linked explicitly.
+Note: currently the Vcpkg version of Armadillo is not compiled using any wrappers.
+Therefore they must be explicitly disabled in the scripts that use them. instead Vcpkg versions of OpenBLAS and LAPACK are linked explicitly.

 Usage:
 ------